Aytida1426/DebugDataBanditsWebsite/README.md

 - 2D Arrays & ArrayLists are used to form the Tic Tac Toe grid.
 - Boolean Statements, Switch Cases, & Iteration are used to check whether a player wins, loses, or ties.
 - Primitive Types & JPanel functions are used to create the lines separating the grid into nine squares.

+## Future Goals

+- Figure out how to make CSS formatting appear on deployed website.
+- Work on more advanced programs.
+- Ex.
+MyConnect Simulator, Synergy Simulator, Amazon Simulator
+- Use SQL or other related database development tools in our project.